 Control air traffic on and within vicinity of airport, and movement of air traffic between altitude sectors and control centers, according to established procedures and policies.
 Authorize, regulate, and control commercial airline flights according to government or company regulations to expedite and ensure flight safety.

-Employment of air traffic controllers is projected to grow 3 percent from 2023 to 2033, about as fast as the average for all occupations.
-About 2,200 openings for air traffic controllers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Employment of air traffic controllers is projected to show little or no change from 2024 to 2034.
+Despite limited employment growth, about 2,200 openings for air traffic controllers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 You like structure, staying organized, and working with systems to get things done efficiently.